What is breast magnetic resonance imaging (MRI)?

 Breast magnetic resonance imaging (MRI) uses magnetic fields to create an image of the breast.

-Breast MRI is used in breast cancer screening for women at higher than average risk.
-It’s also sometimes used in breast cancer diagnosis and staging.
+Breast MRI is used in breast cancer screening for women at higher risk.
+It’s not recommended in breast cancer screening for women at average risk.

 Breast MRI vs. mammography

-- Breast MRI is more invasive than mammography because a contrast agent (gadolinium) is given by vein (through an IV) before the procedure.
-In rare cases, women can have a reaction to the contrast agent.
-(Learn more about gadolinium below.)
+• Breast MRI is more invasive than mammography because a contrast agent (gadolinium) is given by vein (through an IV) before the procedure.
+In rare cases, people have a reaction to gadolinium.

-- Breast MRI has more false positive results than mammography.
-A false positive result incorrectly reports a woman has breast cancer when she does not have breast cancer.
-False positive results must be checked to be sure there's no breast cancer.
-Follow-up tests, and sometimes a biopsy, are needed to check a false positive result.
+• Breast MRI has more false positive results than mammography.
+A false positive result shows a possible breast cancer, even though breast cancer isn’t present.
+The suspicious area must be checked with follow-up tests, and sometimes a biopsy, to be sure there’s no breast cancer.

-- Breast MRI is expensive and not always covered by insurance.
+• Breast MRI is expensive and isn’t always covered by insurance.

-Breast cancer screening for women at higher risk
+Breast MRI and breast cancer screening for women at higher risk

-The National Comprehensive Cancer Network (NCCN) recommends yearly screening with mammography plus breast MRI for some women at higher than average risk of breast cancer, including women with [4]:
+The National Comprehensive Cancer Network (NCCN) recommends yearly screening with mammography plus breast MRI for some women at higher risk of breast cancer, including those with [9,70]:

 Talk with your health care provider about breast cancer screening.
 Together, you can make a screening plan that's right for you.